-A second-degree DUI can arise from intoxicated driving that includes two aggravating factors, such as a prior DUI conviction.
+A second-degree DWI can arise from intoxicated driving that includes two aggravating factors, such as a prior DUI conviction.
 Third-degree includes one aggravating factor, and fourth-degree includes none.
-Someone in Hennepin County facing any degree of the offense could benefit from the advice of an intoxicated driving attorney in the area.
+Someone in Hennepin County facing any degree of the offense could benefit from the advice of a DWI attorney in the area.

 The restrictions regarding the operation of motorboats, snowmobiles, off-highway motorcycles, and off-road and all-terrain vehicles while impaired mirror those that apply to driving motor vehicles on surface streets.
 It is unlawful to operate such vehicles under the influence of alcohol or controlled Schedule I or Schedule II substances other than marijuana or tetrahydrocannabinols.

 State law also prohibits anyone from operating a school bus or Head Start bus with physical evidence of alcohol consumption in their body.
 This offense constitutes a misdemeanor.
 If it occurs within ten years of another DUI or while transporting a child who is under the age of 16 or more than three years younger than the driver, it qualifies as a gross misdemeanor.

 Seek a Hennepin County Attorney for Your DWI Case